JialiangTan/themerec/README.md

 ## :tshirt: About themeRec
-Coding never gets bored with themeRec! :partying_face: themeRec is an VS Code extension that randomly recommend and install a popular VS Code theme for you.
+Coding never gets bored with themeRec! :partying_face:

+themeRec is an VS Code extension that randomly recommend and install a popular VS Code theme for you.
 Upon installation, you will find two icons on the left corner of your status bar.

 Try to click the `refresh` button to surprise yourself! :tada:

+And click the  `back` button to get the default VS Code dark theme. :upside_down_face:

 ## :musical_keyboard: Installation
 Prerequisite:

 Install ![themePack](https://marketplace.visualstudio.com/items?itemName=jtan.themepack) to get all the themes installed.